 Pasta made fresh according to Italian tradition is unspeakably more supple, satisfying, and gratifying than the dried-out store-bought stuff.
 Here’s how to make it at home.

 A list of all the recipes Karen Depp has tested.

-Karen, a former retailer businesswoman for 15 years, began cooking in the 4th grade with her best friend, making applesauce in her backyard using a candle, an aluminum tart tin, and a paring knife.
-Always the adept Ms. Depp, she advanced to cakes and cookies by the 6th grade.
-And her skills just continued as she grew into adulthood.
-The highlight of her culinary career, she likes to say, was being admitted to the hallowed halls of LC Testerville.
-Alas, her first attempt at testing wasn’t so hallowed and resulted in her setting her oven on fire.
+Karen Depp began cooking in the 4th grade, making applesauce with her best friend in the backyard, using a candle, tart tin, and paring knife.
+She advanced to cakes and cookies by the 6th grade and continued to hone her skills as she grew up.
+She likes to say that the highlight of her culinary career was being admitted to the hallowed halls of LC Testerville.
+Alas, her first recipe attempt wasn’t so hallowed and resulted in her setting her oven on fire.
 (We have it on good authority the conflagration had nothing to do with us; her oven was limping along on its last BTU.)
-Karen’s says any claim to fame in the realm of cooking comes only from her relationship to good cooks—her mother, two chef brothers-in-law, and a CIA-trained nephew, who worked with Emeril in New Orleans.
-As for her side of the family, her sister and she are usually barred from the kitchen when the talk comes around to dinner!
-They watch a lot of football and eat a lot of corn dogs with canned chili.
+Depp modestly claims that her success in the realm of cooking comes from her relationship to good cooks—her mother, two chef brothers-in-law, and a Culinary Institute of America-trained nephew who's worked with Emeril Lagasse.

 As its name implies, this simple roast hen ridiculously easy and turns out a superlative bird with shatteringly crisp skin and surprisingly juicy meat.
 No surprise that it’s the same technique that Thomas Keller uses.